This is a demo store for testing purposes — no orders shall be fulfilled. Dismiss

 Mining Disasters

 Underground mining; for coal, was a high risk profession and to the Miner there was always the fear of a mine collapse; and rightly so.
 Coal gave off a very combustible coal dust that generated methane inside the mines.
 One spark could easily ignite a disaster.
+Remember these shafts were lit by candle and oil fired tin lamps.
+Coal was shoveled onto carts and shuttled along steel rails that could easily give off sparks and add to the threat of disaster.
 In Cape Breton; the Drummond Mine Collapse(1873), 60 miners perished.
 In New Glasgow; The Westray Mine Disaster(1992) 26 miners perished.
 The community hardest hit over time was Springhill, Nova Scotia.
 In 1891, 125 miners perished, in 1956, 39 perished and in 1958, a collapse killed 74 more.
+The threat of disaster was forever on the minds of the miners and their families.

 Early Mining Shaft(photoPublic Domain Pictures)